 With the completion of the Bay TMDL’s midpoint assessment, the WQGIT will no longer include workplan actions for the 2017 WIP outcome and instead focus efforts on achieving the 2025 WIP outcome.

-Water Quality Standards Attainment and Monitoring Outcome
+Water Quality Standards Attainment and Monitoring Outcome (NEED TO UPDATE: STAR)

 The CBP partnership will evolve its business strategy to sustain existing water quality monitoring programs.
 Water quality monitoring programs support data and analysis for tracking Bay and watershed conditions and response to management progress.
 The business strategy further needs to target monitoring program enhancements to improve data coverage in space and time.
 Enhanced analysis and explanation of monitoring information was a key part of the Bay TMDL’s midpoint assessment.
 Further science synthesis and communication product development supports the CBP partners continued endorsement (PSC, May 2012) of an integrated approach that includes three primary pieces of information to measure progress toward meeting water quality standards: